apache/cordova-docs/docs/en/edge/guide/getting-started/tizen/index.md

 -------------------------

 - Download and install the [Tizen SDK](https://developer.tizen.org/sdk).
-- Download the latest copy of [Cordova](http://phonegap.com/download) and extract its contents.
-We will be working with the tizen directory.
+- Download and extract the latest copy of [Cordova](http://phonegap.com/download).
+You will be working in the `tizen` directory.
 - (optional) Install Tizen Cordova template projects: copy the `/templates` directory content into you Tizen Eclipse IDE web templates directory (e.g: `/home/my_username/tizen-sdk/IDE/Templates/web`).

-3. Setup New Project
+3. Set up New Project
 --------------------

 - **Method #1: Import a Cordova Tizen project sample**